Monday, November 30, 2009

 When the Barn is Rockin’ Don’t Bother Knockin!
 (Cuz we can’t hear you.)

 We eventually moved our house stereo to The Barn when we upgraded the one inside.
-For parties I’d take the house speakers out too and believe me, that Barn was a’rockin.
+For parties, I’d take the house speakers out too and believe me, that Barn was a’rockin.
 My job was to keep the music playing.
-That got a lot easier once I got my record store job and an employee discount.
+That became a lot easier once I got my record store job and an employee discount.

 Keeping the dead air to the minimum… now that was a problem.
 Remember that this was before CDs.
 To change songs you had to get one LP off, get another one on, and get the needle down in the right place.
 It was challenging, to say the least, but I did my best.

 Once I got onto college radio and learned some things, I got a little better.
 For big parties, I’d get our house stereo out there too, and run it off “Auxilliary” on the Barn stereo, thus giving me 2 turntables to work with.
-Even without a mixing board, I could at least get the next song set up, needle down and all, and slip-cue it like we did on the radio.
+Even without a mixing board, I could at least get the next song set up, needle down and all, and slip-cue it like we did on the radio, which eliminated dead air between songs.

 What I wouldn’t have given for even a single tray CD player, let along a 5-disc changer that I could program and then walk away for an hour.
 Or like now with an MP-3 playlist.
 How easy it would have been!
 Damn kids today have no idea… blah blah blah…